Vetle Sjåstad Christiansen: Early career and World Cup debut

-In September 2010, Christiansen competed in the Junior Norwegian Summer Championships in the age group for 19-year-olds.
+In September 2010, Sjåstad Christiansen competed in the Junior Norwegian Summer Championships in the age group for 19-year-olds.
 He came second in both the sprint and pursuit.
-In January 2011, Christiansen again competed in the Junior/Youth World Championships, this time in Nové Město, competing in the youth class.
+In January 2011, Sjåstad Christiansen again competed in the Junior/Youth World Championships, this time in Nové Město, competing in the youth class.
 The first event was the 7.5 km sprint on 29 January, in which he received two penalties and won silver.
-The following day, Christiansen started eighteen seconds behind Maxim Tsvetkov.
+The following day, Sjåstad Christiansen started eighteen seconds behind Maxim Tsvetkov.
 He missed four times but still won silver, thirty seconds behind Tsvetkov.
-Two days later, Christiansen raced in the 12.5 km individual in which he incurred three penalty minutes, and yet won bronze.
-Norway did not participate in the relay in the youth category, but Christiansen was selected for team that raced in the junior category.
-Christiansen took the anchor leg.
-At the exchange, the Norwegians were in third position, Christiansen defended that position, and the Norwegians won bronze.
-In March, Christiansen participated Junior Norwegian Championships.
+Two days later, Sjåstad Christiansen raced in the 12.5 km individual in which he incurred three penalty minutes, and yet won bronze.
+Norway did not participate in the relay in the youth category, but Sjåstad Christiansen was selected for team that raced in the junior category.
+Sjåstad Christiansen took the anchor leg.
+At the exchange, the Norwegians were in third position, Sjåstad Christiansen defended that position, and the Norwegians won bronze.
+In March, Sjåstad Christiansen participated Junior Norwegian Championships.
 He won gold in the individual, came sixth in the sprint, but returned to the top of the podium in the relay.
-At the end of the season, Christiansen participated in the 2011 Norwegian Championships.
+At the end of the season, Sjåstad Christiansen participated in the 2011 Norwegian Championships.
 He again skipped the individual, but came 13th in the sprint and 8th in the pursuit.
 In the relay, he again took the first leg and changed in fourth place.
 Fast skiing and good shooting by his teammates, Andresen, Hennum, and the returning Bjørndalen, meant that the team from Buskerud again won gold, more than two minutes ahead of second place.